Elevation: 7,441 ft

 This peak is not in the book.
 Updated December 2019

-Roughly one-half of the mountain (its northern side) is located on a section of land managed by the Bureau of Land Management (BLM).
+Roughly one-half of the mountain’s highest point (its northern side) is located on a small section of land managed by the Bureau of Land Management (BLM).
 The remainder of the land is privately owned and not open to the public.
 The map shows several approach roads to this area as well as a road on the BLM section that leads to the summit, where there are a number of electronic installations.
 However, the approach roads were reported by Dan Robbins (see link below) as being gated and posted closed.